strudel-science/strudel-kit/strudel-cli/CONFIGS.md

   "dataIdField": "id",
   // JSON definitions for configurable page elements "definitions": {
+    // Definitions for each table
+    "columns": {
-    // List of columns to display in the main table "mainColumns": [
+      // List of columns to display in the main table "main": [
         {
           // Property name for this column in the data "field": "first_field",
           // Name to display in the column header "headerName": "Column One",
           // Width of the column
           "width": 200
         },
         {
           "field": "second_field",
           "headerName": "Column Two",
           "width": 150
         }
-    ],
+      ]
+    },
+    // Definitions for each panel of filters "filters": {
-    // List of filters to render in the filters panel "filters": [
+      // List of filters to render in the main filters panel "main": [
         {
           // Property name for this field in the data "field": "first_field",
           // Name display in the filter label "displayName": "My First Filter",
           // Type of filter component to use
           // Options: "CheckboxList", "Slider"
           "filterType": "CheckboxList",
           // Extra options to pass to the filter
           // These props are dependent on the filterType chosen "props": {
             // List of options to render as checkboxes "options": [
               {
                 "label": "Onions",
                 "value": "onions"
               },
               {
                 "label": "Peppers",
                 "value": "peppers"
               }
             ]
           }
         },
         {
           "field": "second_field",
           "displayName": "My Second Filter",
           "filterType": "Slider",
           "props": {
             // Minimum value of the slider
             "min": 0,
             // Maximum value of the slider
             "max": 100
           }
         }
       ]
+    }
   }
 }
 ```